Imagine having a list of 5000 people who showed interest in your product and service.

 - Visualize data in an understandable, simple way

-They are great not just for generating leads, but good infographics can also help you get some backlinks.
+They are great not only for generating leads, but good infographics can also help you get some backlinks.

-Use an embed code so that large media outlets (think Forbes, Entrepreneur, Mashable) can easily republish your infographic on their own sites by just copy-pasting that code.
+Use an embed code so that large media outlets (think Forbes, Entrepreneur, Mashable) can easily republish your infographic on their sites by copy-pasting that code.

 Don’t know how to create such an embed code?
 Don’t worry.
-Just use Siege Media’s Free Embed Code Generator.
+Use Siege Media’s Free Embed Code Generator.

 11. Case study: show how you helped others succeed

-These case studies give your prospects ideas on how to use your product and assure them that it truly works.
+These case studies give your prospects ideas on using your product and assure them that it truly works.

-But not only successes are important.
+But not only successes are essential.
 You can also tell stories about failures.
-This way you can teach others what not to do in different situations.
+This way, you can teach others what not to do in different situations.